vimac/iCopyPaste/README.md

 [Chinese README / 中文版读我](README.zh.md)

-A visual SQL map code and DAL access code generation tool, currently adapted to https://github.com/vimac/myspot
+A visual SQL map code and DAL access code generation tool, currently adapted to [MySpot](https://github.com/vimac/myspot), which is a DAL framework with SQL map support.

+I will add MyBatis + Java support in the future

 Built by Electron + Vue

-I will add MyBatis + Java support in the future

 #### Download